nishanttotla/Swarm-Mode-LB-Visualizer/README.md

 # Swarm-Mode-LB-Visualizer
-A simple histogram visualization of the Docker Swarm mode load balancing requests across tasks.
+A simple bar chart visualization of the Docker Swarm mode load balancing requests across tasks.

 Here's how to set it up.